event-driven-architecture-poc/event-driven-architecture-poc.github.io/index.md

 4. If the order can be cancelled, the Order Event Service will write an `order-cancelled` event to the event store and publish it.
 If not, an error response will be returned.
 5. The following applications will subscribe to and process the `order-cancelled` event:
     - **Notification Service**: Will send out an order cancelled email to the customer.
-    - **Payment Service**: Will make an API call to the Order Event Service to write a `payment-refund-in-progress` event to the event store.
-Once complete, it will derive the current order state from the Order Event Service and attempt the payment refund.
-The refund will be attempted until it is successful, at which point the application will make another API call to the Order Event Service to write a `payment-refunded` event to the event store.
+    - **Payment Service**: Will void the last authorization if authorization was complete previously.
+It will then make an API call to the Order Event Service to write a `payment-auth-voided` event to the event store.
+If the payment was never authorized, then the event will be discarded.

 ## FAQ